 It was an early morning a few years ago.
-My husband was gone to a job site and I had quickly jumped into the shower.
+My husband was gone to another long-term job site and I had quickly jumped into the shower.
 As I turned it off I had three excited children burst in ‘We made SNOW ANGELS MUMMY’

 And in horror I saw each of my children covered, I mean, right down to the flour-encrusted snot dripping from my youngest’s nose ….
 COVERED in flour.